kcalomento/Project-1/README.md

-# Mental Well-being in the Tech Industry
+# Mental Well-Being in the Tech Industry

 Project-1 Repository contains the **analysis, code, and visualizations** for the **Mental Health in Tech Survey (2017)**.
 We explore factors influencing mental well-being in the tech industry and provide actionable insights for improved workplace support.
 This project investigates factors influencing mental well-being within the tech industry, using statistical analysis and visualizations.